-The Virtual Writers Lab provides women storytellers with creative feedback, pitch training, and a robust supportive network.
-Participants will have multiple one-on-one mentoring sessions with experienced writers and industry experts, as well as participate in peer-to-peer sessions.
+The Writers Lab provides women and non-binary storytellers with creative feedback, pitch training, and a robust supportive network.
+Participants will have multiple one-on-one mentoring sessions with experienced writers and industry experts, as well as participate in a mock television writers room.

 -Projects must have a woman (girl) or women character(s) in leadership role(s) or position(s).
 Projects from all genres are accepted, we look for stories about women from all racial, ethnic, socioeconomic, and cultural groups;